 If your doctor tells you to stop taking TERTROXIN or the tablets have passed their expiry date, ask your pharmacist what to do with any that are left over.

 What it looks like

-TERTROXIN tablets are white uncoated tablets, plain in one side and with a break line on the other side.
+TERTROXIN are white uncoated tablets, plain in one side and with a break line on the other side.

 TERTROXIN contains 20 micrograms of liothyronine sodium as the active ingredient.

 TERTROXIN does not contain gluten, sucrose, tartrazine or any other azo dyes.